 Hard reset, Black screen, O/S Recovery, Other on-line issues: Clam-AV, Web email options, obsolescence, no manual, Cheap Internet,

 To all of which I'm shoe-horning in some comments about "flip" type cell phones.

-Our Asus-C300M Chromebook looks a lot like this Samsung version
+Our Asus-C300M Chromebook looked a lot like this Samsung version

 Maybe the above page links will help you find what you want --or you can (Ctrl+F) keyword search for stuff.
-(Maybe this is where my page orginally started.)
+(Maybe this is where my page originally started.)

-(8/8/2021:) * Here's the main point I want to get across: Years ago I refused to abandon the XP-3 operating system in my old PC tower, along with the pro-class applications I had on it, and along with the professional (stereoscopic graphics and other) skills I've honed for 20+ years.
+(3/20/2022:) * Here's the main point I want to get across: Years ago I refused to abandon the XP-3 operating system in my old PC tower, along with the pro-class applications I had on it, and along with the professional (stereoscopic graphics and other) skills I've honed for 30+ years.
 Instead, I bought a Chromebook, which I use strictly for dealing with the Internet, and have kept my XP Windows machine strictly off-line.
 Chromebooks are very secure and they update painlessly in the background.
-(You might want to avoid installing less secure Android apps.)
+(You might want to avoid enabling and installing less secure Android apps.)

 By keeping my Windows machine off-line, there are no operating system updates for my "big computer" to interfere with or hobble my serious applications --nor any applications updates to mess with me.